codeforpdx/PASS/README.md

    ```
    npm install
    ```
-3. Install the pre-commmit prettier, linter, and test hooks.
+3. Install the pre-commit prettier, linter, and test hooks.
    ```
    npm run prepare
    ```
 4. Run the project:
    ```
    npm run dev
    ```
 5. PASS should launch at `http://localhost:5173`.
 You can now visit that url, and sign into a Pod hosted at the OIDC provider of your choice.

-- ### Setting up a Development Pod Server
+- ### Setting up a Development Solid Server
-  PASS is able to connect to any solid-spec compliant Pod server.
-However, for testing, it's recommended that you run a server locally.
+  PASS is able to connect to any solid-spec compliant Solid server.
+However, for development and testing, it's recommended that you run a server locally.
 PASS provides tools to make this easy to do.

 1. Clone and install dependencies.
 [See previous section](#clone-and-install-dependencies)